The BGMN conjecture via stable pairs: Wall-crossing on moduli spaces of stable pairs

 The moduli space $M_\sigma(\Lambda)$ of $S$-equivalence classes of stable pairs exists as a projective variety and, in the case there is no strictly semi-stable locus, it is smooth, isomorphic to the stack $\cM_\sigma(\Lambda)$ and carries a universal bundle $F$ with a universal section $\tilde{\phi}:\cO_{C\times M_\sigma (\Lambda)}\to F$.
-A salient point is that stable pairs, unlike stable vector bundles, don't have non-trivial automorphisms \cite[1.6]{thaddeus}.
+A salient point is that stable pairs, unlike stable vector bundles, don't have any automorphisms besides the identity \cite[1.6]{thaddeus}.
+Note that non-trivial multiples of the identity are not automorphisms, as they do not preserve the section $\phi$.